strongloop/node-foreman/README.md

 ## Reverse Proxy

 Node.js processes are supposed to be stateless.
-Application scale by starting multiple processes that either share a socket, or sit behind a load balancer.
+Applications scale by starting multiple processes that either share a socket, or sit behind a load balancer.
-Node Foreman can help you test the parallel capabilities of your application by spawning multiple processes behind a round-robin proxy automatically.
+Node Foreman can help you test the parallel capabilities of your application by automatically spawning multiple processes behind a round-robin proxy.

 	$ nf start -x 8888 web=5
 	[OKAY] Starting Proxy Server 8888 -> 5000-5004